CZ-RBelo/Edx-Bootcamp-Portfolio/README.md

 ### Description

-The Bootcamp Portfolio website is divided into six elements:
+The Bootcamp Portfolio website is divided into five elements:

 **Header**
 Includes a navigation bar with the brand name on the left and a link pointing to the Home Page, and on the right side are the **About Me**, **Work**, and **Contact Me** links pointing to the respective sections on the website.

 **Section Bio Box**
 Right after the top bar, there is the "Snowy mountains with blue sky" image, which occupies the entire navigation element.
 And it has a floating bio box with a paragraph and a callout.

 **Section About Me**
 A block text where some of the skills are highlighted.